-His research, theoretical and applied, seeks to advance the larger project of sustainability and social hope through the construction more resilient, supportive, and aesthetic worlds with systems-thinking and –design of hybrid systems combining construction and nature, and human activity systems through programming.
-From a disciplinary standpoint this research also included the development a new, related approaches to foundational design.
+His research, theoretical and applied, seeks to advance the larger project of sustainability and social hope through the construction of more resilient, supportive, and aesthetic worlds with systems-thinking and –design of hybrid systems combining construction and nature, and human activity systems through programming.
+From a disciplinary standpoint this research also included the development of new, related approaches to foundational design.

 His firm, Romm + Pearsall, has long been committed to environmental justice in the redevelopment of inner-city communities through ‘grass-roots’ planning initiatives and the related design of affordable housing and public space.
 Recognition for this work led to his collaboration with Diller Scofidio + Renfro on a proposal for the new Center for Civil and Human Rights in Atlanta for which he developed a new approach for re-connecting site-based ecologies and histories--human and natural.